wdv4758h/pypy-extradoc/talk/sea2012/talk.rst

 Why would you care?
 -------------------

-* "If I write this stuff in C it'll be faster anyway"
+* "If I write this stuff in C/fortran/assembler it'll be faster anyway"

 * maybe, but ...